PeterNaydenov/notice/README.md

     , emit  : 'Trigger a event'
     , stop  : 'Ignore event for a while'
     , start : 'Remove event from ignore list'
-}
+    , debug : 'Returns a console message on each triggered event' }
 ```